ChaseKolozsy/terminal-command-helper/README.md

 # Terminal Command Helper

-A CLI tool to get shell commands from natural language queries using Claude or Qwen.
+A CLI tool to get shell commands from natural language queries using Claude, Qwen, or Gemini.

 ## Installation